Les Pieds Nickelés: Derivatives and parodies

-In French informal speech of the early twentieth century, "nickel-plated feet" was a moniker for slackers, workshy people.
-The meaning extended later to include in the 21st century characters not very commendable, conspiracy minded, rogue, both dishonest and clumsy.
-For example, this expression was used by the media in the Clearstream affair, where it was widely used to describe the various protagonists.
+In French informal speech of the early twentieth century, "nickel-plated feet" was a moniker for slackers, work-shy people.
+The meaning extended later to include, in the 21st century, characters not very commendable, conspiracy-minded, roguish, dishonest and clumsy.
+For example, these characters were referenced by the media in the Clearstream affair to describe the various protagonists.
 The same was true of the operation of the "Ark of Zoe".

-Les Pieds Nickelés also inspired a 1972 magazine where the cartoonist Régis Loisel made his debut.
+Les Pieds Nickelés also inspired a 1972 magazine in which the cartoonist Régis Loisel made his debut.

-In 2011, the cartoonist Luz replaced the headband of the one-eyed character Filochard with adjustable sunglasses.
+In 2011 the cartoonist Luz replaced the headband of the one-eyed character Filochard with adjustable sunglasses.

 Chronology of authors

-Louis Forton lead the publication under a pen name.
-In 1934, he decided to focus on other projects, and let someone take over.
+Louis Forton led the publication under a pen name.
+In 1934, he decided to focus on other projects and let someone else take over.